StochasticBiology/polyomino-evolution/README.md

 * `--rseed 1` (random seed)

 `plot-blend.R` plots various summaries of the outputs

+`plot-structs.R` , passed a command-line reference to a particular experiment, draws the top polyomino structures from that experiment

 `run-blend.sh` compiles and runs a set of experiments in Bash